zzaym/Large-Scale-Distributed-Sentiment-Analysis-with-RNNs/code_doc.md

 ### RNN_model.py
 Class RNN:  classifier for sentiment analysis.
 Input is fixed length float vector representing a truncated sentence.
+Output is sentiment score.

 ### amz_loader.py
 Class DatasetAmazon: customized dataset class inheriting from torch dataset module, reading multiple files stored in a single h5py dataset as input. __ getitem__ method will read the next file of input once the current file is exhausted.